CoderOMaster/Multimodal-AI-Assistant/readme.md

 ## Getting Started

-To get started with Whisper, follow these simple steps:
+To get started, follow these simple steps:

 1. **Clone the Repository**: Clone this GitHub repository to your local machine.